-In a search of aesthetic, beauty and excitement at Geneva Motor Show
+In a search for aesthetics, beauty and excitement at the Geneva Motor Show

 I am looking at new models, sitting in my dream cars, speaking with designers or hostesses, sipping champagne at brand’s lounges and attending parties.
 2 years ago I even organized a fashion show for one of the car brands and it was just fantastic.

 As you can see I love Auto Salon, but I am not a car expert, I look at aesthetics and beauty, but I am also passionate about new technologies and sports cars.
-Please have a look at my 7 takeaways from the 2019 Geneva Motor Show and please let me know in the comment what do you think about my choices.
+Please have a look at my 7 takeaways from the 2019 Geneva Motor Show and please let me know in the comment what you think about my choices.

 Ferrari F8 Tributo

 1. Bugatti’s La Voiture Noire, the most expensive car in the world at Geneva Motor Show

 Bugatti cars are one of the first that you will see when you will enter the Auto Salon and it is an instant wow effect.
 Especially with this model, the La Voiture Noir (The Black Car) already has been sold to anonymous buyers for € 16.7 million (including tax)!!!

 The car has a history behind it.
 It is an interpretation of the Bugatti Type 57, designed by founder Ettore Bugatti’s son, Jean, in the 1930s and 40s, but it also reminds us of another model, a Bugatti Chiron hypercar.

 According to the president of Bugatti Stephan Winkelmann: “La Voiture Noire is a far more than a modern interpretation of Jean Bugatti’s Type 57 SC Atlantic.
 It is a feast of aesthetics.”
 It’s a carbon made coupé, a sports car and a luxury limousine all in one, and the lines are just so perfectly beautiful.
 I am enchanted with its beauty.
 Do you also like it so much?
 For me it is one of the best cars exhibited during Geneva Mor Show.